All Episodes

 He's dead.

-You know, Democrat Democrats thought it was a crisis when there was family separation, which had happened in the previous two administrations.
+You know, Democrats thought it was a crisis when there was family separation, which had happened in the previous two administrations.

-Uh they thought it was a crisis when our border patrol was being pelted with rocks and bottles, and to defend themselves, they used tear gas.
+They thought it was a crisis when our Border Patrol was being pelted with rocks and bottles.

-The media was screaming that quote our ICE officials are gassing children.
+The media was screaming that, quote, our ICE officials are gassing children.

 They thought that was a crisis.